KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 7. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
 8. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
+9. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-9. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+10. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-10. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+11. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-11. Recommendation: Replace eslintrc by new flat config.
+12. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-whoshome by yedidiaklein](https://github.com/yedidiaklein/MMM-whoshome)